TEQs in summary

 4. Every adult is given an equal free Entitlement of TEQs units each week.
 Other energy users (Government, industry etc.) bid for their units at a weekly Tender, or auction.

-6. All fuels (and electricity) carry a “carbon rating” in units; one unit represents one kilogram of carbon dioxide – or the equivalent in other greenhouse gases – released in the fuel’s production and use.
+6. All fuels and electricity supplies carry a “carbon rating” in units; one unit represents one kilogram of carbon dioxide – or the equivalent in other greenhouse gases – released in the fuel’s production and use.
 This determines how many units are needed to make a purchase (thus giving a competitive advantage to low-carbon energy).

 7. If you use less than your Entitlement of units, you can sell your surplus.
 If you need more, you can buy them.
-All trading takes place at a single national price, which will rise and fall in line with demand.
-Buying and selling would be as easy as topping up an Oyster card or mobile phone.
+All trading takes place at a single national price, which rises and falls in line with demand.
+Buying and selling is as easy as topping up an Oyster card or mobile phone.

-8. The total number of units available in the country is set out in the TEQs Budget.
+8. The total number of units available in the country is set out in advance in the TEQs Budget.
 The size of the Budget goes down year-by-year – step-by-step, like a staircase.

 9. The Budget is set by the Committee on Climate Change, which is independent of the Government.
 The Government is itself bound by the TEQs scheme; its role is to support the country in thriving on the available carbon/energy.